 Bronchopulmonary Dysplasia in the Premature Infant

-BPD sometimes occurs in babies who require ventilation for long periods of time, to save the baby’s life.
+BPD sometimes occurs in babies who require life-saving ventilation for long periods.
 In some cases, the extended ventilation can lead to long-term problems.
 NICU staff takes steps to prevent these problems, but sometimes they can’t be avoided.
 BPD occurs when a baby's air sacs (alveoli) and the airways inside his or her lungs become scarred.
 Scar tissue doesn’t function like normal lung tissue.
 So, babies with BPD have a hard time breathing.
 They tend to breathe hard and fast while at rest.
 They may also wheeze or become short of breath.
 This can worsen if the baby has a cold or is exposed to lung irritants, such as cigarette smoke.

 Medications.
 Certain medications (bronchodilators) are used to open narrow airways.
 Diuretics help remove excess fluid from lungs.
 In rare cases, steroids are used to control inflammation and swelling inside the airways.